SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 26 July, 2024
+### 📅 Saturday, 27 July, 2024
 ------
 ### Events
 ------
-Certainly!
-Here are some notable events in the USA that have occurred on July 26:
+Sure, here are some notable events in the USA that have occurred on July 27:

-- **1948**: President Harry S. Truman signs Executive Order 9981, desegregating the armed forces.
-- **1952**: Puerto Rico becomes a self-governing commonwealth of the United States.
-- **1990**: The Americans with Disabilities Act (ADA) is signed into law by President George H.W.
-Bush, prohibiting discrimination based on disability.
-- **
+- **1981:** Adam Walsh, the six-year-old son of John Walsh (later the host of "America's Most Wanted"), was abducted from a Sears department store in Florida.
+His body was found two weeks later, and his case brought widespread attention to child abductions.

+- **1996:** A pipe bomb exploded during the Summer Olympics in Atlanta, Georgia, in Centennial Olympic Park.
 ### Positive Qoute
 ------
-"Embrace the journey, 🌟 chase the dreams, and spread kindness everywhere you go! 💖✨"
+"Embrace the journey with a smile 😊 and let your light shine bright ✨!
+Every step you take is a step towards greatness 💪🌟."